-The Scrum Alliance has since introduced an assessment, but this hasn’t made much difference as it is so easy, that no one ever fails it.
+The Scrum Alliance has since introduced an assessment, but this hasn’t made much difference as it is so easy, that almost no one ever fails it.

 The Scrum.org PSM certification is different.
 Attendance at a course is not mandatory.
 It is much tougher to achieve the PSM certification, so it guarantees a certain level of understanding of Scrum.

 Scrum.org assessments are based on the Scrum Guide created by Ken Schwaber & Jeff Sutherland.

 Scrum.org’s course material is standardised, created and maintained by Ken Schwaber and 200+ Scrum.org Professional Scrum Trainers.
 Each individual Scrum Alliance trainer creates their own material, so the quality is subject to significant variation.

 Here is a summary of the differences between the 2 major certifications:

 |Scrum Alliance Certified Scrum Master (CSM)||Scrum.org Professional Scrum Master (PSM)|

 |Training Requirement||Attendance at a course is mandatory||Attendance at a course is optional|

 |Learning Materials Availability||Supplied at the course||Free Scrum Guide created by Ken Schwaber & Jeff Sutherland + additional materials at the course|